Why Are Some Babies Born With No Hair?

 Reassurance for Parents

-While it’s natural for parents to be concerned if their baby is born bald, it’s important to understand that neonatal baldness is typically harmless and temporary.
+While it’s natural for parents to be concerned if their baby is born bald, understanding that neonatal baldness is typically harmless and temporary can be reassuring.
 The variation in hair growth and timing is wide, and most babies will develop a healthy head of hair as they continue to grow.

 Conclusion